"For God so loved the world, He gave His only begotten Son, that whosoever believeth in Him should not die, but have everlasting life."

 This is perhaps the most famous salvation verse in the Bible - now it is set to one of the prettiest of all Irish melodies.

-Please scroll down the page for the link to the printable sheet music.
+Please scroll down the page for the sheet music PDF links.

 Notice that the setting begins very simply, and then develops more speed and energy.